barcellos-pedro/nodejs-os-data/README.md

 # Nodejs OS Data

-> This is just a basic module to learn how to publish a NPM package
+> Just a basic project to learn how to publish a NPM package 🌱

 💻 Get operating system-related data